Evloni/PongOS/README.md

 ---

 ### Notes 📝🎶🏓
 PongOS is a fun experiment in creating a minimalist OS.
-It’s not designed for general-purpose computing—just pure Pong nostalgia! 🎮💡🕹️
+It’s not designed for general purpose computing just pure Pong nostalgia! 🎮💡🕹️

 ---